Soraka Build Guide by Halipupu

 Great for warding and extra movement speed.
 My favourites.

 If you think you can't afford enough many CDR items in addition to the 13.50% CDR you have from masteries and runes, get these for the 15% cooldown reduction.
-I never use these myself, but they're decent enough.
+Nowadays I wouldn't buy these, because Talisman of Ascension is much better for CDR.

 Tenacity is good for anyone and bonus magic resist doesn't hurt.
 I'm not gonna talk about the enchantments, because they're all up to your own preferences.
 I don't buy them unless I have a full build and extra coins.

 Gives mana, mana regen, magic resist and the best support active in game that removes disables and heals.
-Too bad it gives none of the stats Soraka really needs (=CDR).
-For a filler item it's ok though.
+Affordable and always awesome.

 Spam Starcall and laugh at the enemy.
 Gives HP and AP and it's just fun to have this if you can afford it. :)